 Step 1: Prep and Exfoliate Skin

-“The enzymes in it can also help exfoliate the skin to make it smoother, but if you are looking for something stronger I would recommend using a grainy exfoliator paired with a pure moisturizer,” says Chang."
-Skip this step if you're applying Aloe vera gel to a sunburn or otherwise irritated or inflamed skin.
+"The enzymes in the gel can also help exfoliate the skin to make it smoother, but if you are looking for something stronger I would recommend using a grainy exfoliator paired with a pure moisturizer," says Chang.

 Step 2: Apply Aloe Vera Gel to Your Face

-Commercially-made Aloe vera gel can be applied directly to your face as a skin healing mask, using clean fingertips.
-Start by applying a small dot of gel to the skin on the inside of your wrist to insure that you're not allergic or sensitive to the gel.
+Commercially-made aloe vera gel can be applied directly to your face as a skin-healing mask, using clean fingertips.
+Start by applying a small dot of gel to the skin on the inside of your wrist to ensure that you're not allergic or sensitive to the gel.
 Wipe clean, and allow it to dry.

-Assuming you're not allergic to Aloe vera, apply a small dot of gel on your fingertips and apply to your face, using small, concentric circles.
+Assuming you're not allergic, use your fingertips to apply the gel to your face, using small, concentric circles.
 Repeat until all of your skin is covered.
 Depending on the desired effect, you can either remove after 30 minutes or repeat the application every few hours.

-You can also apply Aloe vera directly to your skin to reduce inflammation, soothe insect bites, help heal sunburns, minor abrasions and skin irritations.
+You can also apply aloe directly to your skin to reduce inflammation, soothe insect bites and help heal sunburns, minor abrasions and skin irritations.

-Warning: If you experience redness, redness or swelling, DO NOT apply Aloe vera gel to your face.
+If you experience redness, redness or swelling, DO NOT apply aloe vera gel to your face.
 Check with your dermatologist before using, especially if you have sensitive skin or a history of allergic skin reactions.